sca-research/GILES/README.md

 This is the recommend model for generating high quality leakage.

+This can be used by specifying --model Power.

 [Details of how it works can be found here.](https://www.usenix.org/conference/usenixsecurity17/technical-sessions/presentation/mccann)

 ### Hamming weight model

 This is the default model and will generate leakage much faster but the leakage may not be as high quality.

+This is the default model that will be used if none as specified.

 This works by taking the
 [Hamming weight](https://en.wikipedia.org/wiki/Hamming_weight)